 It is also critical that temperature sensitive components such as the microcontroller, single-board computer, and LCD screen are not exposed to excessively high temperatures.
 Proper component spacing and heat management are therefore critical.
 For our PCB design we placed all the DC motors and components that would drive these components away from the microcontroller and other sensitive electronics.
 We did this because high voltage means high temperature and we wanted to decrease this voltage or temperature breaking our sensitive components.
 Especially within the context of an expected device up-time of several hours at a time.

 The SPI channel uses 5 bits, while UART is a 2-bit bus.
-The DC motors, LEDs, and push buttons use 1-bit busses, while the stepper motors use 2-bit buses.
+The DC motors, LEDs, and push buttons use 1-bit buses, while the stepper motors use 2-bit buses.
 Over UART, the SBC and microcontroller will send control acknowledgements back and forth, and they will also exchange key data for card identification and sorting, such as card identity and target card location.
 The speed that these signals can be sent over the receive and transmit lines will be a constraint as to how fast we can shuffle a deck efficiently.

 Describe how each of the following factors influenced your design specifications and constraints.